BrendonONeill/Portfolio-Revamp/README.md

 I learnt a lot about Accessibility and understanding validation (Like your not meant to put px on images in html).

 ## Potential future features
+- Clean up next js project and add to projects.

 - Add more projects and designs
 - Make more custom styled cards to show off my css